smaerdlatigid/3D-Material-Synthesis/README.md

 ![](Figures/texture_anim.gif)

-The architecture of the neural network is rather simple consisting of only a few convolutional layers.
-The neural network doesn't have to be super complex or require many layers because the input data is so similar to the output.
+The architecture of the neural network consists of a few convolutional layers, it looks more complex than it is due to the multiple inputs.

 ![](Figures/encoder.png)